praveen-java/JavaScriptDemo/README.md

-# ServletDemos
+# JavaScriptDemos

-This is Servlet Demos project.
+This is JavaScript Demos project.